 - The sector plan calls for concentrated development intensity along Westlake Drive and Westlake Terrace and proximate to the transit center on the west side.
 To the extent possible, the goal is to activate the frontage of Westlake Terrace. - This section includes the recommendation from the Sector Plan for a "road diet" that would reconfigure the street from four to three travel lanes.
-Detailed evaluation is needed to confirm the feasibility of this concept. - The Bicycle Master Plan recommends a two-way separated bike lane on the south side of the street. - The future cross section will need modifications at the bridge over I-270, where the right of way decreases to 80'. - An additional 3' is required on the north side of Westlake Terrace, west of Motor City Drive.
-This should be acquired through easements when properties on the north side redevelop.
+Detailed evaluation is needed to confirm the feasibility of this concept. - The Bicycle Master Plan recommends a two-way separated bike lane on the south side of the street. - The future cross section will need modifications at the bridge over I-270, where the right of way decreases to 80'. - Easements may be required to implement this section.
+These will be finalized during the regulatory review process.